Policies & Procedures

 - Gating speeds by a website.
 In order to control traffic or performance, many websites limit the speeds at which a visitor can download from their site.

-If you have any questions regarding SpeedConnect’s Network Management Practices Policy or would like to file a complaint with SpeedConnect regarding its network management practices, please contact SpeedConnect by telephone, e-mail or mail at:
+If you have any questions regarding TPT SpeedConnect’s Network Management Practices Policy or would like to file a complaint with TPT SpeedConnect regarding its network management practices, please contact TPT SpeedConnect by telephone, e-mail or mail at:

 The Federal Communications Commission has established procedures for addressing informal and formal complaints relating to its Open Internet Rules.
 For further information on these procedures, please refer to the FCC’s website.

-For additional information, please review SpeedConnect’s Acceptable Internet Use Policy/Subscriber Agreement.
+For additional information, please review TPT SpeedConnect’s Acceptable Internet Use Policy.